Matt Flinders: Biography

-Matt Flinders was born c.
+Flinders was born c.
 1937 as Sylvan Louis Bonett in Egypt of mixed (French, English, Italian) descent.
 With his parents and siblings he moved to the United Kingdom in 1950, then to Australia in 1951.
 Bonett undertook national service with the Royal Australian Air Force at Point Cook, Victoria in the mid-1950s.
 He then began singing and playing guitar in Melbourne under the name, Louis Bonett.
 He played double bass with musical groups, which toured Japan and Australia.
-In the early 1960s he returned to England, formed another musical group, and worked in London for four years.
+In the early 1960s he returned to England, formed another musical group, which included Ted Nettelbeck on piano, and worked in London for four years.

 When Flinders returned to Australia in the mid-1960s, he led the house band, as well as singing and playing double bass, at the Chevron Hotel, Melbourne.
 During that time he sang ads for Australian radio and TV.
 These came to the attention of Ron Tudor of Astor Records, who signed Flinders to a recording contract.
 Tudor suggested a name change so that DJs would remember and pronounce it correctly – he chose Matt Flinders for the explorer of a similar name.

 Flinders' first recording for Astor was a cover version of Herman's Hermits' track "Something Is Happening".
 His second single, "Picking Up Pebbles", was a cover version of a 1968 track by UK artist Johnny Curtis (a.k.a.
 Bobby Kerr), which was released by Flinders in late 1969.
 It peaked at No. 4 on the Go-Set National Top 40 singles chart.

 Flinders' later recorded material appeared on Tudor's own label, Fable Records.
 He had another No. 4 hit with his version of Danyel Gérard's "Butterfly" (late 1971).
 Gérard's own version of "Butterfly" reached No. 11 on the same chart.
 Late in 1972 he issued another single, "You", which was written by Flinders and reached the top 40.

 Flinders began working as a presenter for Australian Broadcasting Corporation to present shows on both radio and TV.
 His TV variety shows were The Matt Flinders Show, with 13 weekly episodes from June 1972, and Matt Flinders and Friends in 1973.
 One year his television program won an award.